GM-MoE: Low-Light Enhancement with Gated-Mechanism Mixture-of-Experts: Conclusion

 \section{Conclusion}

-In this paper, we present GM-MoE, a novel framework for low-light image enhancement that tackles three major challenges: color distortion, detail loss, and insufficient illumination, while ensuring strong generalization across diverse data domains.
-To achieve this, GM-MoE dynamically balances the contributions of three specialized sub-networks based on input features.
-Additionally, we introduce the SFEB module to enhance feature extraction.
-Extensive quantitative and qualitative evaluations on five benchmarks demonstrate that GM-MoE surpasses existing methods in PSNR and SSIM.
-In future work, we aim to extend GM-MoE for real-time image enhancement and further enhance its adaptability for real-world applications.
+This paper proposes the GM-MoE framework, which dynamically balances three expert subnetworks based on input image features, simultaneously addressing color bias, detail loss, and insufficient illumination in low-light images while ensuring strong generalization across diverse data domains.
+Extensive quantitative and qualitative evaluations on five benchmark datasets demonstrate that GM-MoE outperforms existing methods in both PSNR and SSIM metrics.
+Future work will focus on real-time enhancement and adaptive optimization.